joseph-hellerstein/docstring_expander/README.md

         """
         ...

 Since there is an almost unlimited number of options for plotting, we expect that the keyword options for ``genPlot`` will grow over time.
 For example, we may want to add options for a title, the position of the title, and its font.
 These should be transparently available to `hist` and `timeseries`, without changing their signatures or docstrings.
-So, a more maintainable version of these functions is be:
+So, a more maintainable version of these functions is:

     def plotHist(data, **kwargs):
         """